carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 ### What is machine learning?

-Machine learning is a set of methods that can automatically detect patterns in data and then use the uncovered patterns to predict future data, or to perform other kinds of decision making under uncertainty.
+Machine learning is a set of methods that can automatically detect patterns in data and then use those patterns to predict future data, or to perform other kinds of decision making under uncertainty.

 * Machine learning is a machine that gets better at the task when you show it examples.
-* We try to accomplish this by designing tools that learn to solve problems from data.

 ### What does it mean for biology?
 - It is making computation more **sustainable**.
 Computers can **scale**.
+Training a biologist can take a very long time, and it is expensive.
+For a biologist to build a model manually can take a very long time.
+Replicating a machine learning model is fast and cheaper.

+Let’s look at some examples of how machine learning is being used in biology research.

+### What does it mean for biology?
+- It is making computation more **sustainable**.
+Computers can **scale**.
+Training a biologist can take a very long time and it is expensive.
+For a biologist to Replicating a machine learning model is fast and cheaper.

 Let’s look at some examples of how machine learning is being used in biology research.
 * Fitness trackers.